Zuldruck/Dashboard/README.md

-# Epitech Dashboard
+# Dashboard
-Epitech Dashboard is a web app which allow the users to connect to several services and create widgets linked to them.
+Dashboard is a web app which allow the users to connect to several services and create widgets linked to them.

 ## Summary